 About leukaemia

-When leukaemia develops, immature blood cells (stem cells) continue to grow quickly but do not mature into white blood cells.
-These immature cells do not enter your blood stream.
-Instead, they fill up your bone marrow and prevent normal blood cells from growing there.
+Patients with leukaemia have abnormal blood cells that grow out of control, filling up the bone marrow and preventing normal blood cells from being made.
+This changes the normal balance of good healthy cells in your blood.
 You get sick because there aren’t enough healthy blood cells to do their jobs in the body and the increasing number of leukaemia cells are a burden on your system.

 Types of leukaemia